kubevirt/kubevirt/docs/devel/offline-virtual-machine.md

 ### Update strategy

 For now implicit: OnDelete.
 Can later be extended to RollingUpdate if needed.
-Spec changes have no direct effect on already running VMs, and they will not directly be propagated to the VM.
-If a VM should be running (spec.running=true) and it is powered down (VM object delete, OS shutdown, ...), the VM will be re-created by the controller with the new spec.
+Spec changes have no direct effect on already running VMIs, and they will not directly be propagated to the VMI.
+If a VMI should be running (spec.running=true) and it is powered down (VMI object delete, OS shutdown, ...), the VMI will be re-created by the controller with the new spec.

 ### Delete strategy